Lesterpaintstheworld/terminal-velocity/story/act1/act1_outline.md

 - Establishing the societal context and the emergence of AI-driven economic systems.

 ## Themes:
-- The potential and risks of AI, including human-AI relationships and ethical dilemmas.
+- The potential and risks of AI, including human-AI relationships.

 ## Character Development:
 - Focus on how characters react to the emergence of AI and their initial conflicts.